SiaFoundation/siad/doc/api/index.html.md

 **amount** | hastings
 The number of hastings the fee will charge the user.

+**appuid** | string
+Indicates the uid of the application requesting the fee.

+**paymentcompleted** | bool
+Indicates whether or not the payment has been confirmed on-chain

+**payoutheight** | bool
+Indicates the height at which the fee is supposed to be paid out.
+The fee may be paid out (or have been paid out for completed fees) at a later height than this, but not earlier.

 **recurring** | bool
 Indicates whether or not this fee will be a recurring fee.

 **timestamp** | Unix timestamp
 This is the moment that the fee was requested.

+**transactioncreated** | bool
+Indicates whether the transaction to pay the fee has been created.
+If this is set to true and paymentcompleted is set to false, it means that the transaction has not yet been confirmed on-chain

 **uid** | string
 This is the unique identifier for the fee